-The Group has adopted a share option scheme pursuant to which employees and Directors may be granted options to subscribe for shares of the Company as incentives or rewards for their service rendered to the Group.
-No option has been granted during the year ended 31 December 2020 and 2019.
+The Group has adopted a share option scheme pursuant to which employees and the Directors may be granted options to subscribe for shares of the Company as incentives or rewards for their service rendered to the Group.
+No option has been granted during the years ended 31 December 2021 and 2020.